Sukhbir (writer): Personal life

 Sukhbir alias Balbir Singh was born on 9 July 1925 to S. Mansha Singh and Smt.
 Shiv Kaur in Mumbai, India.
 He was the eldest of his siblings, who included three brothers and three sisters.
 He adopted the pen name Sukhbir after partition, when he was arrested during the student unrest in Mumbai in 1950.
 He had already started publishing in literary magazines and was a known name as a budding writer.
 While he was in jail in Nasik, one of his editor friends in whose magazine his poems were to be published, changed his name to Sukhbir, to avoid the authorities' attention.
 Subsequently, Sukhbir chose to retain this as his pen name, as many other writers with the name of Balbir Singh had sprung up by then and were cashing in on his established name.

 His father, S. Mansha Singh, was a civil engineer in Indian Railways.
 He was a religious man, but with a rational and liberal attitude.
-He was the first person to have opened Sukhbir up to rational interpretation of his own religion, and subsequently, to everything in life.
+He was the first person to open Sukhbir up to rational interpretation of his own religion, and subsequently, to everything in life.
 He can safely be called the first influence in Sukhbir's life, which he remained throughout.

 Sukhbir's early schooling was in his native village Beerampur in Punjab.
 His father being in the Railways, the family was always on the move.
 When he was in the 6th standard, the family shifted to Mumbai.
 He did his subsequent schooling in Podar High School, Mumbai.
 He completed his graduation from Khalsa College, Mumbai, after which he moved to Khalsa College, Amritsar to pursue his master's in Punjabi in 1958, which earned him the rank of university topper and a gold medal.
 As much as he wanted to, he could not pursue a post-graduate degree in psychology.

 He started publishing in the leading Punjabi journal of the time, Preet Lari, edited by Gurbaksh Singh Preetlari.
 Simultaneously, he started taking an interest in the activities of Communist Party of India, and had great regard for its founder, Puran Chand Joshi.
 This interest did not last long as he soon became disillusioned with the political tactics that led to the severe humiliation and expulsion of Joshi from the party.
 He reflected hard on the communist ideology and chose to step aside to find his own way, while remaining committed to the Marxist thought and philosophy.

 Before taking up writing as a full-time career, Sukhbir was an advertisement-writer and college lecturer to earn his livelihood.
 By this time, he had married Jasbir Kaur.
-Soon thereafter, he left his job of lecturer in Khalsa College, Mumbai to take up writing as a full-time career, which was unusual and a risky proposition at that time considering the fate of writers in the country.
+Soon thereafter, he left his job as a lecturer at Khalsa College, Mumbai to take up writing as a full-time career, which was unusual and a risky proposition at the time considering the fate of writers in the country.

 Sukhbir suffered multiple complications after severe cardiac arrest and died on 22 February 2012.